 2. Rehabilitation Counselors

-By taking a holistic approach to helping people with physical, mental, developmental, or emotional disabilities live independently, rehabilitation counseling master’s programs examine various therapeutic approaches and usually require an internship or supervised clinical experience.
+By taking a holistic approach to helping people with physical, mental, developmental, or emotional disabilities live independently, rehabilitation counseling master’s programs, such as the partner program below, examine various therapeutic approaches and usually require an internship or supervised clinical experience.

 Some of the key topics in rehabilitation counseling are: